 Does weightlifting stunt a teenager’s growth?
-First, of course, the risk concerns parents about how weightlifting affects a child’s growth.
+First, the risk concerns parents about how weightlifting affects a child’s growth.

-It is a common myth that working out and weight lifting stunts a child’s growth, but there is no evidence-based science to support weightlifting stunts a teenager’s growth.
-But there are several health benefits of weightlifting at an early age if done correctly.
+It is a common myth that working out and weight lifting stunts a child’s growth, but no evidence-based science supports weightlifting stunting a teenager’s growth.
+But there are several health benefits of weightlifting early if done correctly.
 The key is to seek a balanced approach that does not include packing on muscles quickly.

 Impact On Our Body

-Trying to lift heavy and build big muscles can stress young muscles, tendons, and bones.
+Lifting heavy and building big muscles can stress young muscles, tendons, and bones.
 So we need the proper techniques for weightlifting to avoid the risks.
-Instead, kids should lift light weights and build their strength gradually with their age.
+Instead, kids should lift light weights and gradually build their strength with age.

-If you are doing it in the right way under the proper supervision of experts, you can prevent risks and have health benefits.
+If you are doing it correctly under the proper supervision of experts, you can prevent risks and have health benefits.
 Also, it will reduce concerns and fears that weightlifting stunts a teenager’s growth.

-- A proper workout routine can increase the muscle’s strength and endurance.
+- A proper workout routine can increase muscle strength and endurance.

 - Strengthening muscles and joints prevent injuries.